KarelZe/thesis/references/obsidian/📖chapters/🪄Data Preprocessing.md

 ^5d5445
 Following good measures, all statistics are estimated on the training set only.

-Normalization has the advantage of preserving the data distribution, as shown by [[@kuhnFeatureEngineeringSelection2020]], which is an important property when comparing[[🏅Feature importance results]] based models against their classical counterparts in chapter [[🏅Feature importance measure]] . [^4]
+Normalization has the advantage of preserving the data distribution, as shown by [[@kuhnFeatureEngineeringSelection2020]], which is an important property when comparing[[🏅Feature importance results]] based models against their classical counterparts in chapter [[🧭Feature Importance Measure]] . [^4]

 As for the categorical variables a transformation is required.
 We perform a label encoding by randomly mapping every unique value onto an integer key.
 As an example, the option type in the set $\{\text{'C'},\text{'P'}\}$ would be randomly mapped onto $\{1,0\}$.
 This basic transformation allows to defer handling of categorical data to the model ([[@hancockSurveyCategoricalData2020]]10).
 Also, it minimizes target leakage.
 Classes not seen during are mapped to the key of an $\mathtt{[UNK]}$ token, as motivated in cref-[[💤Embeddings For Tabular Data]].